TitanChariotsBB/Glorious/README.md

 # Glorious

-A stereo chorus plug-in made with JUCE
+A stereo chorus plugin made with JUCE

 ### What is this?